supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - When finding candidate keys, eliminate the options based on the RHS of the FDs and test out the remaining options using clousre instead of finding out all the candidate keys.

+- To prove or verify a FD, always use closure method as it is easy and fast rather than fiddling with Armstrong's axioms.

+- Given a relation, always start checking from the highest normal form and descend.
+BCNF $\to$ 3NF $\to$ 2NF.
+Because if $R$ is in 3NF, then it is definitely in 2NF, you can stop there.